Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    NEVER ADD OR WITHDRAW A SPRING DURING NORMAL FUNCTIONING OF THE WINCH.
 YOU WOULD BE TAKING AN IMPORTANT RISK OF DAMAGING THE EQUIPMENT AND ALL GUARANTIES WOULD BE LOST.
-ANY MAINTENANCE OPERATION SHOULD BE DONE BY SIGUREN OR AN AUTHORIZED REPRESENTATIVE.**
+ANY MAINTENANCE OPERATION SHOULD BE DONE BY SIGUREN technologies OR AN AUTHORIZED REPRESENTATIVE.**

 Issue Date\ *:* **07/08/2017**